spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/marketplace/merchants/managing-merchants.md

 template: back-office-user-guide-template
 ---

-On the *Merchants* page, you can manage the merchants' records and facilitate the merchant registration and approval process, as well as apply any changes to the existing merchants' records.
+On the **Merchants** page, you can manage the merchants' records and facilitate the merchant registration and approval process, as well as apply any changes to the existing merchants' records.
 This topic describes the procedures of creating and managing merchant records.

 ---

 ## Prerequisites

-To start managing merchants, navigate **Marketplace** > **Merchants**.
+To start managing merchants, navigate **Marketplace&nbsp;<span aria-label="and then">></span> Merchants**.

 Each section contains reference information.
 Make sure to review it before you start, or just look up the necessary information as you go through the process.